 Facilitator: Teresa Ascencao

 Naked State is a 10-day residency to create artworks that explore the nude human body in context of nature, culture and art.
 For the duration of the residency, the artists and residency Facilitator live as *naturists (in the nude) within the naturist community of Bare Oaks Family Naturist Park to create works that explore questions such as: What is nudity?
 Does stripping away clothing rid us of class, gender, and personal expression?; Do the connections between our bodies and the land change when nude?
 Is nudity always sexual?
 What is the role of the nude in historical and contemporary art?; Is an animal with fur naked?
 Is it possible to be civil in the nude?; Is there a natural state for human being?
-Residents work individually or collaboratively to create artworks that explore these questions through media of their choice, such as photography, video, installation, drawing, painting, performance art, dance, sound art, media art, etc. Naked State welcomes people in all walks of life into a creative journey of criticality thinking and self-discovery.
+Residents work individually or collaboratively to create artworks that explore these questions through media of their choice, such as photography, video, installation, drawing, painting, performance art, movement, sound art, written word, media art, etc. Naked State welcomes people in all walks of life into a creative journey of criticality thinking and self-discovery.
 Indigenous, people with disabilities, people of colour and diverse gender identifications are encouraged to apply.

 *Naturism is the practice of complete nudity in a social setting.
 Though nudity is the most obvious aspect of naturism, it is simply a tool to reach closer to a natural state.
 The purpose of naturism is to promote wholesomeness and stability of the human body, mind, and spirit.
 It also promotes wellbeing through complete contact of the body with the natural elements.
 For a full description of naturism, visit BareOaks.ca/index.php/en/about-naturism.